dmitrybabanovforreal/US-Business-Registration-Forms/README.md

-This app takes the applicat's data from a CSV file and fills out all eight forms to apply for a new business registration in all 50 states of the US.
+This app takes the applicant's data from a CSV file and fills out all eight forms to apply for a new business registration in all 50 states of the US.

 The Kansas and Missouri parts are incomplete yet